HazelTheWitch/risotto/README.md

 ## Usage

-To initialize an empty risotto.toml file in your current directory use\:
+To initialize an empty risotto.toml file in your current directory use:

 ```bash
 risotto init